1) Post Operative Processes after the Anterior Posterior Vaginal Repair

 In a few days after the surgery, the patient may experience an urge to pass stool (straining), and a sense of incomplete emptying, even after the enema before the surgery.
 This is caused by the sutured posterior vaginal wall between rectum and vagina.
 Taking a rest is recommended to reduce this symptom.
 Laxatives will be given to prevent constipation.

-Within the first 3-5 days after the Anterior Posterior Vaginal Repair, the patient will be able to have movement and walk around, and the patient should not take a shower, which may potentially cause infection (perhaps rub the body dry).
+Within the first 3-5 days after the surgery, the patient will be able to have movement and walk around, and the patient should not take a shower, which may potentially cause infection (perhaps rub the body dry).
 Cleaning the surgical wound at the perineum area after fecal excretion may be done using water and toweling gently.

 After 3-5 days of the surgery, Dr. Vitasna will allow the patient to go home after the following issues are checked: